filip-dobrocky/MinimalComputerMusic/README.md

 Quick start
 -----------
-1. Requires Pd and optionally SuperCollider.
-If you want to use SC and only play without conducting (controlling global parameters that affect the whole network), Pd is not needed.
-2. Requires AOO, see *Dependencies* at the bottom of the README
+1. Requires AOO, see *Dependencies* at the bottom of the README
-3. Can be used with any instrument that accepts MIDI notes (the included synths as of now are just for testing purposes), options:
+2. Can be used with any instrument that accepts MIDI notes, options:
-    - use in Pd receive the symbol `mcm-midinote`, which gives a list in format `note velocity`
+    - to use in Pd, receive the symbol `mcm-midinote`, which gives a list in format `note velocity`
-    - in the SC `player` script, set the pattern key `\instrument` to a SynthDef with either a percussive envelope, or a gated envelope and argument `gate`
     - use any other software with the Pd `player` patch and route MIDI between applications
+    - in an SC script, set `MCMPlayer.instrument` to a SynthDef with either a percussive envelope, or a gated envelope and argument `gate`
-4. To test locally on your machine, run `clock.pd` and
+3. To test locally on your machine:
+    - For SuperCollider:
+        - go through the `sc/getting-started.sc` script, everything is explained in the comments.
+    - For Pd:
+        - run `clock.pd` and
-    - with Pd only, run `gui.pd`, open `conductor` and start the clock, open `player`, use the included `test_clock` (which is just a metronome for testing) or open `pd-midi-poly-synth/_main.pd` to hear the patterns
+        - run `gui.pd`, open `conductor` and start the clock, open `player`, use the included `test_clock` (which is just a metronome for testing) or open `pd-midi-poly-synth/_main.pd` to hear the patterns,
-        - include `mcm-midinote` in your custom synth
+        - include `mcm-midinote` in your custom synth,
-        - or route the Pd MIDI output to another application
+        - or route the Pd MIDI output to another application.
-    - with SC, run the `clock.pd` patch, open `conductor.pd` and start the clock, run the `player.scd` script and evaluate the individual code blocks
-        - modify the code to include your SynthDef in the patterns
-5. Explore further, adjust the code to your needs...
+4. Explore further, adjust the code to your needs...

-Clock - `clock.pd`
+Clock - `clock.pd` / `MCMClock (MCM-SC)`
 -----------------
 This is the patch that hosts the AOO server and also creates a client called `clock` which broadcasts timing messages of the following format:
 - `/clock/pulse [beat] [subdiv]`,